Module extendr_api::prelude

 . - Get a global variable.

-- A macro for constructing R langage objects.
+- A macro for constructing R language objects.

 - Create a List R object from a list of name-value pairs.